 The Ford School's community

-The Gerald R. Ford School of Public Policy is a community that values the diversity of its members, believing that diversity enriches the educational environment and the experience for all of us.
+The Gerald R. Ford School of Public Policy is a community that values the diversity of its members; we believe that diversity enriches the educational environment and the experience for all of us.

 We respect every member of our community, and value their self-identities along a broad spectrum of factors, including but not limited to race, ethnicity, national origin, gender, sexual orientation, disability, religion, socio-economic background, and social or political belief.

-The Ford School launches strategic planning for diversity, equity, and inclusion
+The Ford School's strategic plan for diversity, equity, and inclusion

 Diversity and the study and practice of public policy